EOSLaoMao/theBlacklist/README.md

 actor-blacklist = eosfomoplay1
 ```

-you can easily compare this config with yours, expecially if your are a BP :)
+you can easily compare this config with yours, expecially when your are a BP :)

 ### Clear table(DEBUG only)